Wholistic Outreach

 Our Outreach Team runs monthly lunch sessions which provide a safe space for femmes to share, discuss and learn from each other’s experiences.
 We run these informal sessions alongside specialists.
 The topics discussed are based on suggestions and outcomes from group discussions.

-Women of Colour Safer Community Group
+Women of Colour Safer Community Forum

 Our Outreach Team runs monthly community forums.
 The forum is a chance to come together as a community to focus on the safety of women in each area.
 They engage with local police, support services and community residents, having discussions and sharing updates with a focus on building relationships and creating a safer community for everyone.